peasantbird/tp/docs/UserGuide.md

 ### Filter buyers and sellers: `filter`

-Lists only all sellers that the user has added.
+Filters both lists so that they only display buyers and sellers any part of whose names match any of the given keywords fully.

-Format: `filter KEYWORD [MORE_KEYWORDS]`
+Format: `filter KEYWORD [MORE_KEYWORDS]…`

 - `KEYWORD`: String